-RESOLVED, AMVETS Department of Connecticut honors the sacrifices and contributions made by members of the Lao / Hmong Secret Gorilla Forces, who operated under the orders and control of the United States CIA in Laos and Cambodia where by agreement our United States Troops were not to be deployed; and be it further
+RESOLVED, that AMVETS honors the sacrifices and contributions made by members of the Lao / Hmong Secret Gorilla Forces, who operated under the orders and control of the United States CIA in Laos and Cambodia where by agreement our United States troops were not to be deployed; and be it further

-RESOLVED, American Veterans (AMVETS) encourages the Congress of the United States to pass into law a bill which provides for the recognition of the Lao/Hmong Soldiers, who fought under the direct control of the CIA Agency of the U.S. Government or any other authorized Agency of the United States Government.
+RESOLVED, that AMVETS encourages the Congress of the United States to pass into law a bill which provides for the recognition of the Lao / Hmong Soldiers, who fought under the direct control of the CIA Agency of the U.S. Government or any other authorized Agency of the United States Government.
 This recognition is to include burial with military honors in military cemeteries within the United States of America and basic health care within the Veterans Administration Health Care System.